deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam spared them a sideways glance, then very, very carefully relaxed his hand before he aimed a finger at Sean's face.
 "You don't get *shit* from me, Harvey." he growled.
 "She can tell you herself where she got to, *after* I've gone and got her.
 Fuck *her,* fuck *you,* and *fuck off."*

-He stalked back through the gates, back to the dorm, and right up to Rebar, who'd taken over as their NCOIC since they'd lost Legsy.
+He stalked back through the gates, back to the dorm, and right up to REBAR, who'd taken over as their NCOIC since they'd lost Legsy.
 "Requesting leave." he said, getting right to the point.

-Rebar blinked at him.
+REBAR blinked at him.
 "Dude, you could have just told the gate guard."

 "Yeah just… I'ma be gone all day.
 Wanted to grab some stuff and tell you in person."

-Rebar gave him a hug.
+REBAR gave him a hug.
 "Okay brother.
 You go do what you gotta."

 Adam just nodded and gave him a weak smile.
 He spun round the dorm, grabbing his light ruck from under his bunk to throw in a couple of pouches of juice, an old sweater of his that he never wore any longer on account of it being much too small, two bags of beef jerky and a small first-aid kit.